about me and this blog

 I’ll also post the occasional comment on current music and events in a woeful and desperate attempt to remain relevant.

-Whilst the archival project continues at a glacial pace (and has been augmented by the excellent job done by Bang the Bore: part one here, part two here), the implications of this throwaway line now provide the blog’s primary purpose.
 As I reacquainted myself with what I playfully call the ‘no-audience underground’, and as the people within it got back in touch, I found myself increasingly wanting to get involved.
-This I have done by writing at length about the terrific projects I have encountered, by musing narcissistically about life, music and their overlap, and by reactivating midwich in order to make a racket myself.
+This I have done by writing at length about the terrific art I have encountered, by musing narcissistically about life, music and their overlap, and by reactivating midwich in order to make a racket myself (superseded in 2018 by see monsd, my recording project which followed after I destroyed midwich at the 2017 TUSK Festival).

-12 Comments »
+80 Comments »

 RSS feed for comments on this post.
 TrackBack URI